 Scroll below for more information on the various natural injections and treatments available through M.A.H.I.

-With the application of Biopuncture, Dr. Morishige supports permanent healing and bringing you back to functionality in cases of:
+With the application of Biopuncture in conjunction with Acupuncture and Herbal therapy, Dr. Morishige supports permanent healing and bringing you back to functionality in cases of:

 • Musculoskeletal pain: Neck pain, back pain and joint pain